balachia/mssite/src/index.html.ect.md

 <h3 class="show-for-medium"></h3>

 <p class="lead">
-PhD student in Macro Organizational Behavior at the Stanford Graduate School of Business.
+PhD candidate in Macro Organizational Behavior at the Stanford Graduate School of Business.
 </p>

 I study innovation, market categories, and the ways groups and organizations